lmiller1990/lachlan-miller.me/markdown/why-you-should-always-use-an-extension-for-javascript-files.md

 # The Future

-If you are writing code to target a real ESM runtime without using a bundler, like Node.js or a browser, you need extensions.
-If you are using a bundler, you (generally) have the option of omitting the extension.
+If you are writing code to target a real ESM runtime without using a bundler, like Node.js you need an extension.
+In a browser it's not *technically* required, since browsers look at the `Content-Type` header, which is set by the server.
+On the other hand, If you are using a bundler, you (generally) have the option of omitting the extension.
+You can include one, though, if you want (and you should)!

 Other than aethestics, there isn't really a good reason to NOT have an extension.
 Even if you aren't targeting a real ESM runtime right now, you might want to in the future.
 If you are writing TypeScript, it will work fine too - if you have a `foo.ts`, you can still write: